breber/cardgames/README.md

 *	Rename the APK uploaded to the Android Market Developer Console to CardGames_v#.#.#.apk, where the '#' characters are replaced with the actual version number
 *	Move the renamed APK to the Releases directory in the Dropbox folder

+## Ad Information ##

+We currently use AdMob with their Mediation service (https://developers.google.com/mobile-ads-sdk/docs/android/mediation/).
+To update the libraries, go to https://developers.google.com/mobile-ads-sdk/download, and download the Android zip from the Google AdMob Ads SDK section, and the Android MobFox SDK from the Ad Network Mediation section.
+Unzip both of the zip files.
+Then place the 2 jars from the MobFox zip, and the 1 jar from the AdMob zip into CardGames/libs.
+Refresh the Eclipse project, and run the app and make sure nothing broke.